guyb7/s3clone/README.md

 * no file type detection
 * allowing multiple files with the same public path for the same user
 * changing visibility changes URL, which is awkward
+* user tokens aren't in DB for demonstration